U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Myth #5: The BLM is managing wild horse herds to extinction.

 Fact: This charge is patently false.
-The current on-the-range population of wild horses and burros (approximately 49,200) is greater than the number found roaming in 1971 (about 25,300).
-The BLM is seeking to achieve the appropriate management level of 26,684 wild horses and burros on Western public rangelands, or about 22,500 fewer than the current West-wide population.
-The BLM also actively monitors the genetics of each herd by sending genetic samples to Dr. Gus Cothran at Texas A&M University.
-Dr. Cothran furnishes the BLM a report on every sample with recommendations for specific herds.
+The 2016 on-range population of wild horses and burros (approximately 67,000) is two-and-a-half times greater than the number found roaming in 1971 (about 25,300).
+The BLM is seeking to achieve the Appropriate Management Level of 26,715 wild horses and burros on Western public rangelands, or about 40,000 fewer than the current West-wide on-range population.
+The BLM monitors the genetic diversity of each herd through collection of hair samples during gather operations.
+Under an assistance agreement, Dr. Gus Cothran of Texas A&M University analyzes the samples and reports to the BLM his recommendations for specific herds.

 Myth #6: The BLM removes wild horses to make room for more cattle grazing on public rangelands.